 Harira is a tomato, lentil, and chickpeas soup, that often includes meat.
 I love eating harira with a Moroccan pastry called Chebakia and boiled eggs.
 There are many local restaurants serving harira, if you are in Jemaa el Fna square, try the food stand nr.
 5.

-Are you very hungry?
-Grab the Harira soup, Msmen with the Lavashkiri cheese and will have an amazing, cheap dinner.
+Are you starving?
+Grab the Harira soup, Msmen with the Lavashkiri cheese and will have a fantastic, cheap dinner.

 What’s your favourite Moroccan street food?